Logiqx/wsw-results/docs/ukwa/README.md

 ![ISWC](iswc.png)

-Since the UKWA competitors are on average not of an international standard, 27 knots has been chosen:
+The average UKWA competitor is not of an international standard, so 27 knots has been chosen for the 25% rule:

-> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 27 knots, or 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 25 knots.
+> One leg is considered valid when at least 25% of the finishing racers in the UKWA mens fleet have been recorded at least two times at 27 knots, or 50% of the finishing racers in the UKWA mens fleet have been recorded at least two times at 25 knots.

-The basis for the 50% criteria has been derived from all of the UKWA Speed Championship data between 2010 and 2023.
+The 50% criteria of 25 knots was determined using all of the UKWA Speed Championship data between 2010 and 2023.